All published articles of this journal are available on ScienceDirect.

 Introduction

-Global warming and the resulting climate change are increasing the extent of marginal agricultural zones and reducing the availability of conventional feedstocks for bioethanol production, particularly corn.
-Therefore, it is necessary to find economically justifiable grain crops that can withstand arid climates better than corn.
-Grain sorghum can be a good choice because it is naturally drought-resistant and can be used as a feedstock for bioethanol production.
-In Ukraine, the economic viability of sorghum is supported by its increasing market availability and a lower cost of cultivation compared to corn, often resulting in a 15–20% reduction in raw material expenses in arid southern regions.
-The aim of this study is a comparative assessment of the technological characteristics of mash and wort from grain sorghum and corn, prepared using VHG technology, with a focus on viscosity, enzymatic efficiency, and the content of volatile by-products that affect the quality of raw distillate.
+Global warming is reducing the availability of conventional feedstocks for bioethanol production, particularly corn.
+Therefore, grain sorghum is a viable choice because it is naturally drought-resistant and cost-effective.
+In Ukraine, sorghum can reduce raw material expenses by 15–20% in arid regions.
+The aim of this study is a comparative assessment of the technological characteristics of mash and wort from grain sorghum and corn prepared using VHG technology.

 Materials and Methods